istvanp/CakePHP-AppDecorator/README.md

   ```
   This will add the search path for Cake when you need to instantiate a decorator.

-3. Optionally, but highly recommended, auto-load the `AppDecorator` in `bootstrap.php` so that you don't need to require before the class definition of each decorator:
+3. Optionally, but highly recommended, auto-load the `AppDecorator` in `bootstrap.php` so that you don't need to require it before the class definition of each decorator:
   ```
+  # Somewhere in bootstrap.php
   App::uses('AppDecorator', 'Decorator');
   ```

-`JsonSerializable` is a PHP 5.4 feature that allows us to _automatically_ let PHP know about how we wish to marshal our data into JSON.
-As such, in PHP 5.3, you will need to call `jsonSerialize()` yourself so that it returns a generic array instead of an object.
+`JsonSerializable` is a PHP 5.4 feature that allows us to automatically let PHP know about how we wish to marshal our data into JSON.
+As such, for PHP 5.3 and older, you will need to call `jsonSerialize()` yourself so that it returns a generic array instead of an object.

 ### PHP 5.4+
 Modify the class declaration of `AppDecorator` to the following: